sbb-design-systems/digital.sbb.ch/src/en/design-system/lean/components/toggle/variants-states.md

 ---

 ## States
-The component has the following states:{.lead}
+The component has the following states: {.lead}
 * Active
 * Inactive

 Only one option can be selected (active).
-The remaining options are inactive.{.lead}
+The remaining options are inactive. {.lead}

 ## Variants